 I am a family nurse practitioner, wellness coach, nursing professor, wife, and mother with a passion for inspiring and empowering people to choose life and live well.
 As a lifestyle medicine specialist, I find that information alone is insufficient for changing behavior.
 Rather than just prescribing solutions, I enjoy transformative conversations that help others to explore new ways of thinking about their health and to personalize strategies for achieving the goals that are important to them.
 I also value a wholistic approach, incorporating mental, emotional, and spiritual aspects with physical health.
 As a Christian, I believe that the key to experiencing health and healing is to cooperate with God’s restorative work in us.
 I encourage people to explore their faith as a means to inspire hope, encourage personal responsibility, and increase motivation and confidence for personal change.

-Presently, I serve as an Associate Professor for the School of Nursing at Southern Adventist University and am blessed to teach what I call the “fun” classes in the graduate nursing program:
+Presently, I serve as a Professor for the School of Nursing at Southern Adventist University and am blessed to teach what I call the “fun” classes in the graduate nursing program:

 - Exercise Modalities for Lifestyle Change

 - Nutritional Approach to Disease Prevention & Management

 I also practice part-time as a Family Nurse Practitioner at the Volunteers in Medicine clinic in Chattanooga, Tennessee.